Goa Inquisition

 The Goa Inquisition (Inquisição de Goa, /pt/) was an extension of the Portuguese Inquisition in Portuguese India.
-Its objective was to enforce Catholic orthodoxy and allegiance to the Apostolic See of the Pontifex.
+Its objective was to enforce Catholic orthodoxy and allegiance to the Apostolic See.

-The inquisition primarily focused on the New Christians accused of secretly practicing their former religions, and Old Christians accused of involvement in the Protestant Reformation of the 16th century.
+The inquisition primarily focused on the New Christians accused of secretly practising their former religions, and Old Christians accused of involvement in the Protestant Reformation of the 16th century.
 Also among the targets were those suspected of committing sodomy; they were given the second most harsh punishments.
+The inquisition was established in 1560, briefly stopped from 1774 to 1778, and was reconvened and continued until it was finally abolished in 1812.

-The inquisition was established in 1560, briefly stopped from 1774 to 1778, and was re-instated and continued until it was finally abolished in 1812.
-The Portuguese used forced conversion to spread Catholicism.
-The resulting crypto-Hinduism was viewed as a challenge to the Church's absolute religious control.
+Crypto-Hinduism practiced by the Goan Catholics was viewed as a challenge to the Church's doctrine.
 Those accused of such practices were often instructed to confess and realign with Catholic teachings.
 Imprisonment, torture, death penalties, and intimidating people into exile were used by the Inquisition to enforce Catholic religious control.
-The Inquisitors also seized and burned books written in Sanskrit, Dutch, English, or Konkani, as they were suspected of containing teachings that deviated from Catholic doctrine or promoted Protestant, Hindu or Muslim ideas.
+The Inquisitors also seized and burned books written in Sanskrit, Dutch, English, or Konkani, as they were suspected of containing teachings that deviated from Catholic doctrine or promoted Protestant, Hindu or Muslim doctrine.
 The Inquisitors aimed to ensure Catholic teachings were absolutely enforced.

-The aims of the Portuguese Empire in Asia were trading spices, spreading Christianity & suppressing Islam (due to the Al-Andalus Islamic rule of Iberia which lasted 781 years).
-The Portuguese were guided by missionary fervor and the 3 Gs of God, gold and glory.
-Examples of this include the Madura Mission of Roberto de Nobili, the Jesuit mission to the court of the Mughal emperor Akbar as well as the subjection of the Nestorian Church to the Roman Church at the Synod of Diamper in 1599.
+The aims of the Portuguese Empire in Asia were trading spices, spreading Christianity, and suppressing Islam (due to the Al-Andalus Islamic rule of Iberia which lasted 781 years).
+The Portuguese were motivated by both missionary fervor and economic incentive.
+Examples of this include the Madura Mission of Roberto de Nobili, the Jesuit mission to the court of the Mughal emperor Akbar, as well as the subjugation of the Malankara Church to the Latin Church at the Synod of Diamper in 1599.